XRPLF/xrpl-dev-portal/content/concept-fees.md

 _**Transfer fees**_ are optional percentage fees that issuers can charge to transfer the currencies they issue to other addresses within the Ripple Consensus Ledger.
 See [Transfer Fees](concept-transfer-fees.html) for more information.

 _**Trust line quality**_ is a setting that allows an account to value balances on a trust line at higher or lower than face value.
-This can lead to situations are like charging a fee.
+This can lead to situations that are like charging a fee.
 Trust line quality does not apply to XRP, which is not tied to a trust line.

 ## Outside the Ledger ##